 BCBSMT Making It Easier to Transfer Members to Post-Acute Care

-Blue Cross and Blue Shield of Montana (BCBSMT) is making it easier to transfer our members from acute-care facilities to in-network, medically necessary alternative post-acute facilities until April 30, 2020.
+Blue Cross and Blue Shield of Montana (BCBSMT) is making it easier to transfer our members from acute-care facilities to in-network, medically necessary alternative post-acute facilities through Dec.
+31, 2021.

-We will no longer require a post-acute care facility to wait for prior authorization to transfer our members from an inpatient hospital to an in-network medically appropriate, post-acute site of care such as long-term acute care hospitals, skilled nursing facilities, rehabilitation facilities and in-patient hospice.
-The receiving facility must call and inform us of the transfer by the next business day.
+We will no longer require a post-acute care facility to obtain prior authorization to transfer our members from an inpatient hospital to an in-network medically appropriate, post-acute site of care such as long-term acute care hospitals, skilled nursing facilities, rehabilitation facilities and in-patient hospice.
+The receiving facility must call and inform us of the transfer within two business days.

 If the transfer is for a behavioral health facility, it will require prior authorization.

 - Healthy Montana Kids (subject to approval by local regulators)

 It does not apply to Federal Employees Program members at this time.

 You can move members who are medically stable for transfer to the safest, most appropriate in-network place of care.
 You do not need our approval for transfer to any Montana in-network, post-acute care facility that is: